-A large proportion of the local water requirements are consumed in the Upper Breede subarea (about 47%) which has 28% of the total population of the Breede-Gouritz WMA.
+A large proportion of the local water requirements are consumed in the Upper Breede subarea (about 47%) which has 28% of the total population of the Breede and Gouritz WMA.
 The Coastal sub-area uses the second largest amount of water with about 9% of total local requirements being used in this sub-area.

-Most of the water that is transferred out of the Breede-Gouritz WMA goes to the Berg WMA, and specifically to the City of Cape Town (170 Mm3) where a large proportion of the urban population of the Western Cape resides, and to agriculture (50Mm3).
-Consideration of how much water will be directed to the city, depending on economic and population growth, from the Breede-Gouritz WMA will have to be given in future.
-Such transfers are currently under consideration by DWA.
-This might have a significant impact on the water available for local use within the Breede-Gouritz CMA and all the economic activity that depends on water availability.
+Most of the water that is transferred out of the Breede area goes to the Berg area and specifically to the City of Cape Town (170 Mm3) where a large proportion of the urban population of the Western Cape resides, and to agriculture (50Mm).
+Consideration of how much water will be directed to the city, depending on economic and population growth, from the Breede area will have to be given in future.
+This might have a significant impact on the water available for local use within the Breede area and all the economic activities that depend on water availability.
 Equally, meeting the environmental water requirements may impact on water availability in some sub-areas.

-The current water requirements estimates are also marred by uncertainties.
-A lot of the uncertainty about water requirements arises from the fact that a significant proportion of the total current irrigation activity lies outside of government controlled schemes and Water User Associations (WUAs), and figures for irrigation water use from different sources vary considerably1.
+The current water requirement estimates are also marred by uncertainties.
+A lot of the uncertainty about water requirements arises from the fact that a significant proportion of the total current irrigation activity lies outside of government-controlled schemes and Water User Associations (WUAs), and figures for irrigation water use from different sources vary considerably.